SamuelHenriqueDeMoraisVitrio/ClientSDKOpenAI/README.md

 This project is a lightweight and efficient SDK for interacting with OpenAI's API in C

 # Install

-For installation, you need to have [BearHttpsClient](https://github.com/OUIsolutions/BearHttpsClient)
-version 0.2.001 or higher imported into your project before the SDK.
-If you are on Linux, you can download it with:
+For Instalation, just download the files [BearHttpsClientOne.c](https://github.com/OUIsolutions/BearHttpsClient/releases/download/0.2.001/BearHttpsClientOne.c) and
+[SDK_OpenAIOne.c](https://github.com/SamuelHenriqueDeMoraisVitrio/BearSSL_sdkOpenAI/releases/download/0.0.1/SDK_OpenAIOne.c) at the same dir.

+if you are using linux, you can run the following commands:
 ```bash
 curl -L https://github.com/OUIsolutions/BearHttpsClient/releases/download/0.2.001/BearHttpsClientOne.c -o BearHttpsClientOne.c &&
 curl -L https://github.com/SamuelHenriqueDeMoraisVitrio/BearSSL_sdkOpenAI/releases/download/0.0.1/SDK_OpenAIOne.c -o SDK_OpenAIOne.c
 ```
-if you are not on Linux, just download the files [BearHttpsClientOne.c](https://github.com/OUIsolutions/BearHttpsClient/releases/download/0.2.001/BearHttpsClientOne.c) and
-[SDK_OpenAIOne.c](https://github.com/SamuelHenriqueDeMoraisVitrio/BearSSL_sdkOpenAI/releases/download/0.0.1/SDK_OpenAIOne.c) at the same dir.

 than,create a main.c file with the following code:
 ```c